 Related: Bernedoodle | Generations, Types, Coats, and Colours

 Cream Poodles are officially accepted by the AKC and are among the popular ones.
 In most of the single and multi-coloured Groodles, you’ll witness the cream colour the most.
-When cream Poodles are crossed with the Golden Retrievers, you are more likely to get a unique blend.
-And interestingly, you are gonna get different colours and patterns in each puppy, even they are from the same litter.
+When cream Poodles are crossed with Golden Retrievers, you are more likely to get a unique blend.
+And interestingly, you are gonna get different colours and patterns in each puppy, even if they are from the same litter.

 Both, the Poodle and the Golden Retriever have genetic diversity and it may result in a completely black Poodle or Golden Retriever.
 And due to this reason, there is a mere possibility that if they are crossed, their puppies will be completely black.
 Complete black means their eyes, nose, paw pads, and almost every physical aspect would be black in colour.

 Got a black-coloured dog?
 Check Name for Black Dogs

 Looking for the brightest-coloured Groodle dog?
 Get a Red Groodle then.
 It is a red-mahogany-coloured dog that looks like a teddy bear.
 Red Groodle dogs are among the common ones and they are produced by crossing a dark-coloured Poodle with cream or any light-coloured Golden Retriever.